 Food and Drinks in Bremen

-When it comes to beer, wine, hearty meals, and delectable desserts, I found a few spots that will ensure an extra-fine foodie experience in Bremen.
+When it comes to beer, wine, hearty meals, and delectable desserts, I found a few spots that will ensure an extra-fine foodie experience during your weekend in Bremen.
 Take a look at these locations before planning your trip: